abilicious/Data-Engineering/README.md

    If a database conforms to the first normal form, then the database is said to be in the first normal form If it adheres to the first three normal forms, the database is considered to be in the third normal form.

-   There are about 5 Normal forms, but only the first three are goiing to be disussed here.
+   There are about 5 Normal forms, but only the first three are goiing to be described here.

   1. First normal form (1NF)
          - Each cell should contain a single value.